 While it’s possible to cook a variety of foods in the air fryer, my goal was to make something that's normally cooked in oil, by deep frying and have it taste really good!

-I’m happy to report that my Air Fryer Gluten-Free Lemon Fried Chicken was not only really good — it was delicious!
+I’m happy to report that my Air Fryer Fried Chicken is not only really good — it's delicious!